Beat overwhelm and burnout in business with my simple self-care guide

 - You want to simplify your busy life

 In my case, lesson 3 is the one that has had by far the biggest impact on my life.
-It even made me move my business online five years ago.
+It even made me move my business online six years ago.

 To help you simplify, try to think like famous investor and philantropist Warren Buffet who believes in ‘saying no to almost everything’.

 Thinking ‘less is more’ has certainly allowed me to take a gentler, more mindful and slower approach in recent years.
 Which now comes into its own as I get older and have to manage a new chronic illness.

 But you don’t need to be older or ill to to do less and achieve a simpler life!
 You could do it at any time.